multiOTP/multiotp/readme_5.0.2.6.txt

 1) Create a new module file called "multiotp" in etc/raddb/modules/ containing:

     # Exec module instance for multiOTP (http://www.multiotp.net/).
-    # for Linux  : replace '/path/to' with the actual path to the multiotp.php file.
+    # for Linux  : replace '/path/to/multiotp' with the actual path to the multiotp.php file, including the full file name.
-    # for Windows: replace '/path/to' with the actual path to the multiotp.exe file (also with /).
+    # for Windows: replace '/path/to' with the actual path to the multiotp.exe file (also with /), including the fulle file name.
     exec multiotp {
         wait = yes
         input_pairs = request